urieloalves/urieloalves/README.md

 I am based in Germany and work as Backend Software Engineer at [Pleo](https://www.pleo.io/).</p>

 In my spare time I work on a side project called [StudyConnect](https://github.com/urieloalves/studyconnect-app) which is a web app that connects students from any online learning platform.
 This app integrates with Discord to provide a fully-fledged chat environment for its users.
-The goal of this project is to learn the Go programming language.
+The goal of this project is to learn and practice new technologies such as programming languages, frameworks/libraries and infrastructure.

 ###